-WP Ultimate CSV Importer supports two multilingual plugins.
+WP Ultimate CSV Importer supports three multilingual plugins.

 Import for WPML Multilingual